MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_express_uncorrectable_error_mask.md

 A single bit that indicates that the reporting of completion timeouts is masked.

-#### - CompleterAbort

-A single bit that indicates that the reporting of completer aborts is masked.

-#### - UnexpectedCompletion

-A single bit that indicates that the reporting of unexpected completions is masked.

-#### - ReceiverOverflow

-A single bit that indicates that the reporting of receiver overflows is masked.

-#### - MalformedTLP
+#### - DataLinkProtocolError

-A single bit that indicates that the reporting of malformed transaction layer packets (TLPs) is masked.
+A single bit that indicates that the reporting of data link protocol errors is masked.

 #### - ECRCError